-- As we have seen, coercive psychological influence may be operating in the workplace at the time an employee is assigned to attend certain training programs, and/or program. training actual the in occur Consequently, the psychological ramifications of some training programs have led to employees filing legal Some of these suits were described in the three additional and section, previous described here.
+- (g) As we have seen, coercive psychological influence may be operating in the workplace at the time an employee is assigned to attend certain training programs, and/or it may occur in the actual training program.
+Consequently, the psychological ramifications of some training programs have led to employees filing legal suits.
+Some of these suits were described in the previous section, and three additional cases are described here.
 (Page 207) - (h) Psychological Breakdown.
-(Page 208) - (i) Psychological Deterioration.
-(Page 208) - (j) Intense Psychological Stress . . . (page 209)
+(Page 208) . - (i) Psychological Deterioration.
+(Page 208) - (j) Intense Psychological Stress . . . (page 209) - (k) . . . [a] significant portion of these programs ["workshops, seminars and training sessions"] are not what they appear to be.
+(Page based, or miscellaneous organizations that use similar intense coordinated persuasion processes but . . . prefer adherents buy more courses . . . and bring in more customers . . .
+(Page 4)